varshagv-ramesh/covid19/README.md

-# covid19
+# covid 19
-covid-19
-varsha garishma
+corona is a deadly virus